marialuisacp/trello-ui/README.md

-# Notes app
+# Trelo UI

-This project, is a simple app to manage task notes, built to pratice front-end technologies.
+This project, is a simple app to reproduce Trello UI, built to pratice front-end technologies.

 This code has been used: